heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/april2020.md

 exclude: true
 ---

-The spring 2020 collaboration meeting of the Python in Heliophysics Community **will be held remotely** on Wednesday, April 29th, 2020.
+The spring 2020 collaboration meeting of the Python in Heliophysics Community **will be held remotely** on Wednesday, April 29th, 2020 from 9 AM - 12 PM MT.

 ### Registration